kubernetes-sigs/gateway-api/site-src/index.md

 The use cases presented are deliberately cast in terms of the roles presented above.
-Ultimately the Gateway API is meant for use by humans, which means that it must fit the uses to which each of Ana, Charlie, and Ian will put it.
+Ultimately the Gateway API is meant for use by humans, which means that it must fit the uses to which each of Ana, Chihiro, and Ian will put it.

 [use-cases]:/concepts/use-cases